Skip to main content

 What if You Don’t Have Time to Improve Your GPA?

-If you are in your last year of high school or are planning on applying to college without taking any more classes, you should turn your attention to aspects of your application that are still in your control like your essays, test scores, and letters of recommendation.
+If you are in your last year of high school or are planning on applying to college without taking any more classes, you should turn your attention to aspects of your application that are still in your control, like your essays, test scores, and letters of recommendation.

-Because of the importance of the Academic Index, we recommend you focus on performing exceptionally well on your standardized tests to ensure that your application is read by admissions officers.
+Because of the importance of the Academic Index, we recommend that you focus on performing exceptionally well on your standardized tests to ensure that your application is read by admissions officers.

 A 3.7 GPA is above average, so you don’t need to worry too much about improving your GPA—you should still have a good shot at getting into most schools.